Oleksandr-Zhabenko/phladiprelio-ukrainian-simple/README.md

 The version 0.15.3.0 is also devoted to Sophie Kok, a sister of Emma Kok, who turned 18 on the 06/01/2024.
 Besides, on the 22/01/2024 there is Day of Unity of Ukraine and on the 23/01/2024 there is for Orthodox Church memory of St. Paulinus of Nola.

 On the 08/03/2024 there is International Women's Day.

+On the 12/03/2024 there was a Birthday of Emma Kok, the foundation founder.
+She turned 16.
+Therefore, the release 0.20.0.0 is additionally devoted i.e. tributed to her.

+Besides, you can support Ukrainian people in various forms.

 All support is welcome, including donations for the needs of the Ukrainian army, IDPs and refugees.